goggledefogger/podcast-generator/README.md

 5. The generated episode will be saved in the `episodes.json` file, and the audio will be saved in the `audio_output` directory.

-6. To regenerate an existing episode:
-- Make a POST request to `/api/episodes/:episodeId/regenerate` with the appropriate episode ID.
-- The episode will be regenerated with new script and audio.

 ## Project Structure

 - `app.py`: Flask web server for serving static content and handling API requests.